-Treatment for Generalized Anxiety Disorder with Co-Occurring Substance Use Disorder
+Treating Generalized Anxiety and Co-Occurring Substance Use Disorders

 Treating a co-occurring diagnosis of generalized anxiety disorder and substance abuse may be more complicated than treating anxiety alone.
 The treating physician must have the ability to address both the patient’s psychiatric, anxiety-related symptoms as well as their uncontrollable desire to drink or use drugs.
 If the individual only seeks treatment for the anxiety, the substance abuse may continue, and the anxiety may return until the use of drugs or alcohol ceases.

-These therapies can help patients set and achieve goals and learn to use healthy coping and relaxation techniques.
-Individuals learn to recognize their negative behaviors and how to make positive direction changes, away from substance use and toward understanding the underlying trauma that caused the general anxiety.
+Integrated treatment can help patients set and achieve goals and learn to use healthy coping and relaxation techniques.
+Individuals learn to recognize their negative behaviors and how to make positive direction changes, away from substance use and toward understanding the underlying trauma that caused their anxiety.